-Whilst thrill-seeking can be fun for the person involved, it might not seem such a laugh when it comes to getting life insurance cover.
+Whilst thrill-seeking can be fun, it might not seem such a laugh when it comes to securing affordable life insurance.

-Insurance companies tend to charge much higher premiums to those who they consider a high risk (or impaired) because of their lifestyles.
+Insurers tend to charge much higher monthly premiums for those who they consider a high risk (or impaired) because of their lifestyles.